 - 2. Railroad Crossings.
 Bicyclists should be able to cross railroad tracks at or near a right angle to minimize the potential for a bicycle's front wheel to become trapped in the flangeway, which would cause loss of steering control.
 The potential for a bicyclist's front wheel to be trapped in the rail flangeway increases when the angle of approach deviates greatly (20 degrees) from 90 degrees.
 When the crossing angle is less than 45 degrees, consider widening the outside lane, shoulder, or bicycle lane to improve the angle of approach (see Figure 17-2R(a)).
 Where this is not practical, consider using commercially available compressible flangeway fillers, such as that shown in Figure 17-2R(b), to provide a smooth transition over the rails.
 Design the bicycle portion of the pavement surface so that it is the same elevation as the rails and consistent with the vehicular crossing surface.
 Remove abandoned tracks, if practical, to eliminate the hazard. - 3.
 Pavement Structure Considerations.
 Consider the following factors related to pavement structures: - a.
 Joints and Drop-Offs.
 In new construction, pavement surface irregularities can cause a bicyclist to lose control and result in a crash.
-Because bicycle tires may be as narrow as 1 in (25 mm), gaps between pavement slabs and gutters or dropoffs at overlays, especially parallel to the direction of travel, can trap a bicycle wheel and result in loss of control.
+Because bicycle tires may be as narrow as 1 in (25 mm), gaps between pavement slabs and gutters or drop-offs at overlays, especially parallel to the direction of travel, can trap a bicycle wheel and result in loss of control.
 This loss of control can cause a bicyclist to fall or swerve into the path of motor vehicle traffic.
 To the extent practical, pavement surfaces should be free of irregularities and the edge of the pavement should be uniform in width.
 To assure pavement suitability, overlay projects should consider options to scarify the old pavement up to the gutter edge.

-BIKE LANE CROSSING WITH RAILROAD Figure 17-2R
+BIKE LANE CROSSING WITH RAILROAD

+Figure 17-2R

 - b.
 Rumble Strips.
-Where rumble strips are placed across the traffic lane in rural areas to warn motorists of upcoming traffic controls, provide a 3 ft (1.0 m) clear paved area on the paved portion of the shoulder to allow a bicyclist an opportunity to avoid the rumble strip. - c.
+Where rumble strips are placed across the traffic lane in rural areas to warn motorists of upcoming traffic controls, provide a minimum 3 ft (1.0 m) clear paved area on the paved portion of the shoulder to allow a bicyclist an opportunity to avoid the rumble strip.
+Shoulder rumble strips in areas where the shoulders are used for accommodation should be no more than 6 inches (150mm) in width. - c.
 Surface Type.
 Many rural roadways, because of their low traffic volumes, are very conducive to bicycling.
 When selecting the surface type and maintenance methods, consider the impacts on bicycle use.
 Particularly with oil and chip (A2/A3) surfaces, the aggregate specified should be a coarse aggregate, preferably CA 16, and care should be exercised to ensure that the surface is properly rolled and swept.
-Any loose stone allowed to accumulate on the outer edges of the roadway is extremely hazardous as it forces bicyclists to move toward the center of the roadway to avoid the hazard.
+Any loose stones and debris allowed to accumulate on the outer edges of the roadway or shoulder are extremely hazardous as it forces bicyclists to move from the roadway edge or shoulder toward the center of the roadway to avoid the hazard.

-17-2.01(i) Bicycle Routes
+17-2.02(i) Bicycle Routes